-- If your child is anxious about starting the next grade, reassure her that other children have these feelings too.
+- If your child is anxious about starting the next grade, reassure him that other children have these feelings too.

 - Don’t make plans for big trips right before the start of school.

-- Establish school-day schedules for homework, TV, baths and bedtime.
+- Establish weekday schedules for homework, TV, baths, and bedtime.

 - Make sure your child knows where he is going after school.